msucloudfellowship/msucloudfellowship.github.io/docs/session_how_to_cloud/index.md

 # Session 2: What is the cloud and how does it work?
 An introduction using storage and virtual machines

+### About this Session

+We are providing materials and activities for this session for you to read and attempt at your own pace.
+Please attempt these and see how far you can get.
+Feel free to post on Microsoft Teams if you have any issues, find things that need correcting, or have general questions.

+We will host an optional, additional, in-person session to provide help to anyone who wants to attend, Friday September 23 2pm to 3:30p.
+Since this is outside of pre-arranged schedule, anyone who would like help but can't attend during this please contact us and we will arrange a time for you.

+We will discuss all of this material and more during our next regularly scheduled in-person session Friday September 30th.

+### Overview

 ![Chaplin still from Modern Times 1936](../img/chaplin_clockworks.jpg){ align=right} When many people think of "cloud computing" they think of computers in the cloud, or virtual machines.
 Cloud computing companies offer much more than just virtualized hardware, but this is a good place to start.
 This session is designed to be a hands-on workshop where we walk-through creating the resources needed for to run a computer in the cloud, logging into this computer, copying data and using that data in a program.
 At the end of the session you should have a good introduction of what it means to "cloud compute."

 - **Overview Presentation:** [Cloud Concepts & Virtualization (PDF)](CCF-session-2-how-to-cloud-slides.pdf) - Pat Bills, MSU